If you’ve explored the Scenic Rim then chances are you’ve driven through the town of Beaudesert.

 - VK Everyday’s for a frequently updated specials board, great coffee and an inviting courtyard

-- The Main Squeeze Health Bar for a quick coffee to go (plus, heaps of wholesome smoothie options!)
+- Fuel Health for a quick coffee to go (plus, heaps of wholesome juice and smoothie options!)

 - Beaudesert Bakehouse for a decent takeaway (plus grab a pie or pastry while you’re at it!)